luckyyd/hackathon-mstube/Readme.md

 - Crawlers of channel9, youtube and vimeo.
 - Azure Machine Learning Web Service.
 - Web application as a server.
-- Universal Winodows Platform Application for watching videos.
+- Universal Windows Platform Application for watching videos.

 ## Technology Stack